letsencrypt/pebble/README.md

 `PEBBLE_VA_NOSLEEP=1 pebble -config ./test/config/pebble-config.json`

+### Invalid Anti-Replay Nonce Errors

+The `urn:ietf:params:acme:error:badNonce` error type is meant to be retry-able.
+When receiving this error a client should make a subsequent request to the `/new-nonce` endpoint (or use the nonce from the error response) to retry the failed request, rather than quitting outright.

+Experience from Boulder indicates that many ACME clients do not gracefully retry on invalid nonce errors.
+To help ensure future ACME clients are able to gracefully handle these errors by default **Pebble rejects 15% of all valid nonces as invalid**.

+The percentage of valid nonces that are rejected can be configured using the environment variable `PEBBLE_WFE_NONCEREJECT`.
+E.g. to reject 90% of good nonces as invalid instead of 15% run:

+`PEBBLE_WFE_NONCEREJECT=90 pebble`

+To **never** reject a valid nonce as invalid run:

+`PEBBLE_WFE_NONCEREJECT=0 pebble`

 ### Avoiding Client HTTPS Errors

 By default Pebble is accessible over HTTPS-only and uses a [test